-The IRS also has established a special webpage on IRS.gov focused on steps to help individuals, businesses and other taxpayers affected by the coronavirus.
-The distribution of economic impact payments will begin in the coming weeks and will be distributed automatically, with no action required for most people.
+The IRS also established a special webpage on IRS.gov focused on steps to help individuals, businesses, and other taxpayers affected by the coronavirus.
+Economic Impact Payments are distributed automatically, with no action required for most people.
 Visit the IRS's coronavirus tax relief webpage

 to learn more about the payments and how individuals can get them.

 Under the authority of ORS 305.157, the director of the Department of Revenue has determined that the governor’s state-declared emergency due to the COVID-19 pandemic and the action of the IRS will impair the ability of Oregon taxpayers to take certain actions within the time prescribed by law.
 Therefore, the director has ordered an automatic extension of the 2019 tax year filing and payment due dates for certain affected taxpayers as indicated below.

 on extending personal and corporate income tax filing and payment dates; the April 20 Director's Order 2020-02

 In response to the state of emergency declared for the COVID-19 pandemic, the Oregon Department of Revenue is temporarily modifying some of its collections processes to provide relief for individuals and businesses in Oregon.
 Read the